-I or we as sign and transfer to
+I or we assign and transfer to

-ial security or other g number of assignee
+Insert social security or other identifying number of assignee agent to transfer this Bond on the books of the Authority.
+The agent may substitute another to act for him.

-r

-]

-[ ]

-(Print or type name, addres ss and zip code of assignee) this Bond and irrevocably appoint
+(Print or type name, address and zip code of assignee) this Bond and irrevocably appoint

-may subst ago ago act fo ent to transfer this Bond on the books of the Authority.
-The agent r him.

 Dated:

-Signed ppears on the face of this Bond)

-(S ign exactly as name a ppears on the face of this Bond)
+Signed \\\\\\\\\(Sign exactly as name appears on the face of this Bond)

 Signature guaranteed:

 (NOTE: Signature(s) guarantee should be made by a guarantor institution participating in the Securities Transfer Agents Medallion Program or such other guarantee program acceptable to the Trustee.)